ShpendKe/secret-rotation-local-deploy/README.md

 Custom Bicep Local Extension to rotate secrets from source (e.g. Entra Id) and save it in target (e.g. KeyVault) using Bicep.

 > [!WARNING]
 > Local-Deploy is an experimental Bicep feature and is subject to change.
-> Do not use it in production.

 ## Capabilities